JuliaSaxS/lesson-2/Markdown  instruction.md

 ## Text selection.

 Headings are highlighted using signs ("=") if the title is of the first level, and signs ("-") if the title is of the second level.
-The number of underscores is unlimited.
+The number of sings is unlimited.
 For example:

 First level header.
 =================